Frequently Asked Questions

 Can a Perelman medical student do research offsite?

 Yes, there are opportunities for doing research through institutions other than Penn.
 Going offsite can limit your funding options.
 Early planning is essential to ensure that you are able to coordinate a project, secure a mentor, and confirm that your timeline does not interfere with your responsibilities at Penn.

 Are there opportunities for international research?

 Yes, there are opportunities for international research at Penn.
-Interested students should contact Megan Doherty, Director of Global Health Programs, for more information.
-Visit the Global Health Programs website at http://www.med.upenn.edu/globalhealth/penn_students.shtml.
+Interested students should contact Megan Doherty, Director of The Center for Global Health, for more information.
+Visit The Center for Global Health website at http://www.med.upenn.edu/globalhealth/penn_students.shtml.

 What other summer opportunities are available?

 Our office provides information on short-term elective research programs that can be completed during the summer months.
 For information on community service projects, there is information on the Student Portal on the "Educational Opportunities" tab under "Summer - First Year".